What Is a Salvage Car Title?

 Title washing is one reason it is essential for car buyers to obtain a Carfax Vehicle History Report for any used vehicle that they consider purchasing.
 Even legitimate sellers may be unaware of a vehicle’s complete history, and shady sellers are good at disguising damage.

 Carfax Vehicle History Reports provide information on major accidents, structural damage and damage from hail and floods.
 That is true whether a vehicle was declared a total loss or was issued a salvage, flood, junk or rebuilt (“branded“) title.
+All of that information is tied to the vehicle identification number, or VIN, which Carfax uses to check a vehicle’s history.

 How a Car Gets a Salvage Title